Instructors at our dojo hold ranks certified through Aikido World Headquarters in Japan.

 holds the rank of Shodan in Iaido.

 Erik Haag began his Aikido training in 1979 in France.
 He trained in Europe and across the United States before coming to Aikido of Monterey in 2003.
-He attained the rank of Sandan (3rd dan) in April 2005.
-Erik is also a Shodan in Iaido and a Level 4 Instructor and "Total Officer Protection Law Enforcement Instructor", in Commando Krav Maga, founded by Moni Aizik.
-He has studied jiu-jitsu and combat karate as well.
+He attained the rank of Godan (5th dan) in 2017.
+Erik Sensei is also an instructor in Krav Maga and a Shodan in Iaido.
 He has been a local chiropractor since 1995.
-Erik teaches a general Aikido class on Friday evenings.
+Erik Sensei teaches a general Aikido class on Wednesday evenings.

 Other Teachers